ANALYSIS-Credit Suisse rescue presents 'buyer beware' moment for bank bondholders

 Swiss authorities brokering Credit Suisse's CSGN.Srescue merger with UBS UBSG.S have said 16 billion Swiss francs ($17 billion) of its Additional Tier 1 (AT1) debt will be written down to zero.

-That puts holders of the AT1 bonds lower in priority than even investors who hold an equity stake in Credit Suisse and can expect to get 0.76 Swiss francs per share.
+AT1 bond holders rank below those holding equity stakes in Credit Suisse who can expect to receive 0.76 Swiss francs per share.

-The shock realisation reverberated through Asian markets on Monday as traders hurried to reprice bank debt, and pushed bank stocks down.

 "When an investor buys an AT1 he knows he's down the capital structure compared to senior.
 But he assumes he's above equity," Steven Major, global head of fixed income research at HSBC, said on the phone from Melbourne.